CBIOMES/global-ocean-model/docs/cbiomes_setup.rst

     mv mit.ecco-group.org/ecco_for_las/version_4/release2/input_ecco inputs_baseline2
     mv mit.ecco-group.org/ecco_for_las/version_4/release2/input_init inputs_baseline2/.

-For the biochemistry and ecology model, `inputs_drwn3/` should be downloaded from dropbox.

 .. note::

+   Additional input is needed for the biochemistry and ecology model.
 Please contact us to get access to the dropbox folders (since they are not yet public).